binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ![](images/ChosenAuthTechnologies.png)

-Getting to grips with and understanding enough to create a solution like this can be quite a steep learning experience.
-The folks from IdentityServer which do this for the love of it, have created an outstanding Open Source Software (OSS) project and in all my dealings with them they have always gone out of their way to help.
-In all the projects I've worked on, with all the edge cases, there has always been a way to create the solution that satisfied the requirements.
+Coming to grips with and understanding enough to create a solution like this can be quite a steep learning experience.
+The folks from IdentityServer, who do this for the love of it, have created an outstanding Open Source Software (OSS) project, and in all my dealings with them have always gone out of their way to help.
+In all the projects I've worked on, with all the edge cases, there have always been ways to create a solution that satisfied the requirements.

 #### Technology and Design Decisions

 ##### Reference Token vs JSON Web Token (JWT)

-Ideally reference access tokens should be used between front-end(s) and the service layer, which they are in this case.
-Then JWT, which contains a signed list of the users claims, from the service layer to the back-end micro-services.
+Ideally, reference access tokens should be used between front-end(s) and the service layer, as they are in this case, then use JWT, which contains a signed list of the users claims, from the service layer to the back-end micro-services.

-JWTs can not be revoked as they are self contained (contain everything about a user that is necessary to make a decision about what the user should be authorised to access).
+JWTs can not be revoked as they are self-contained (contain everything about a user that is necessary to make a decision about what the user should be authorised to access).

-Reference tokens on the other hand simply contain a reference to the user account which is managed by an identity server via MembershipReboot in this case.
-Thus enabling revocation (logging out of the user for example).
+Reference tokens, on the other hand, simply contain a reference to the user account, which is managed by an identity server via MembershipReboot in this case.
+This enables revocation (logging out of the user for example).

-Identity server does not currently support both types of token at once, being able to switch between one or the other (reference for front-end, JWT for back-end), although it is [on the road map](https://github.com/IdentityServer/IdentityServer3/issues/1725).
-Until this configuration is supported, the service layer can get the users claims by using the reference token.
-One of those claims being the user GUID.
-The claims could then be propagated to the micro-services.
+Identity server does not currently support both types of token at once, specifically the ability to switch between one or the other (reference for front-end, JWT for back-end), although it is [on the road map](https://github.com/IdentityServer/IdentityServer3/issues/1725).
+Until this configuration is supported, the service layer can get the user's claims by using the reference token, one of those claims being the user GUID.
+These claims can then be propagated to the micro-services.

 ##### IdentityServer3

-IdentityServer2 was focussed around authentication with some OAuth2 support to assist with authentication.
+IdentityServer2 was focused on authentication with some OAuth2 support to assist with authentication.
 AuthorizationServer was more focused on OAuth2 for delegated authorisation.
-IdentityServer3 is a C#.NET library that focusses on both authentication and authorisation.
+IdentityServer3 is a C#.NET library that focuses on both authentication and authorisation.
 You don't have to have your surrounding out of process components (service layer, micro-services) in .NET for IdentityServer3 to be a viable option.
-They could be written in another language, so long as they speak HTTP.
+They can be written in another language, so long as they speak HTTP.

 ##### MembershipReboot {#web-applications-countermeasures-lack-of-authentication-authorisation-session-management-technology-and-design-decisions-membershipreboot}

-Is a user identity management library with a similar name to the ASP.NET Membership Provider, inspired by it due to [frustrations](http://brockallen.com/2012/09/02/think-twice-about-using-membershipprovider-and-simplemembership/) that Brock Allen (MembershipReboot creator) had from it such as:
+MembershipReboot is a user identity management library with a similar name to the ASP.NET Membership Provider, which inspired it due to [frustrations](http://brockallen.com/2012/09/02/think-twice-about-using-membershipprovider-and-simplemembership/) that Brock Allen (MembershipReboot creator) had such as:

-1. A misguided false perception of security, to which I agree with
+1. A misguided false perception of security
-2. A leaky abstraction due to the 27 abstract methods that may or may not be pertinent to your applications needs.
-Any custom provider you build will need to implement all of these methods whether they are useful to your application or not, otherwise consumers of your custom provider will receive a NotImplementedException.
-If you choose to only implement the methods that make sense for your application, then the consumers need to know to much about your custom providers internals.
-Hence encapsulation has broken down and abstraction is leaking
+2. A leaky abstraction due to the 27 abstract methods that aren't likely pertinent to your applications needs.
+Any custom provider you build will need to implement all of these methods, whether they are useful to your application or not.
+Otherwise consumers of your custom provider will receive a NotImplementedException.
+If you choose to only implement the methods that make sense for your application, then consumers need to know to much about your custom providers internals.
+As such encapsulation has broken down and abstraction is leaking
-3. The lockout feature, where as when a certain number of incorrect login attempts occurred, the account would be locked, preventing any further attempts.
-Also preventing the legitimate account owner from logging in, thus a denial of service (DoS), as there is no ability to unlock the account after a certain period of time.
-With MembershipReboot we have the `AccountLockoutFailedLoginAttempts` and the much needed `AccountLockoutDuration` on the `MembershipRebootConfiguration` class which does what you expect it to do
+3. The lockout feature, when a certain number of incorrect login attempts occurred, the account would be locked, preventing any further attempts.
+This also prevents the legitimate account owner from logging in, and is thus a denial of service (DoS), as there is no ability to unlock the account after a certain period of time.
+MembershipReboot includes the `AccountLockoutFailedLoginAttempts` and the much needed `AccountLockoutDuration` on the `MembershipRebootConfiguration` class, which does exactly what you expect it to do
 4. Others

-Some note worthy benefits I've found with MembershipReboot are:
+Some noteworthy benefits I've found with MembershipReboot are:

-1. From a project I was working on a few years back, MembershipUser was not providing the properties we needed, so having to hide MembershipUser as an Adaptee within an Adapter pattern implementation, a bit like this:
+1. On a project I was working on some time ago, MembershipUser did not provide the properties I needed, so I had to hide MembershipUser as an Adaptee within an Adapter pattern implementation, a bit like this:

     {title="MembershipUser.cs", linenos=off, lang=C#}
         namespace My.MembershipAPI {